MarisaJL/training-material/topics/single-cell/tutorials/scrna_batch_correction/tutorial.md

 > <comment-title></comment-title>
-> We've seen from our plots that the batch correction has mixed the different batches together, but this alone isn't enough to convince us that the batch correction has been successful.
+> We've seen from our plots that the batch correction has mixed the different methods together, but this alone isn't enough to convince us that the batch correction has been successful.
 As always with single cell analysis, we also want to confirm that the clusters we've found are biologically meaningful.
-The Scanpy and Seurat pipelines
+The Scanpy and Seurat pipelines will always present us with clusters, but it is up to us to make sure these results make sense!

-but in order to be sure that it has worked well we also need to check the biological relevance...
-Note that the metadata included CellType so can colour plots by that to see them ADD ANOTHER HANDSON FOR THIS?
-> Normally, it would be up to us to identify marker genes that were expressed more by specific clusters and to work out which types of cells usually express these genes...
-> Luckily, we already have some cell type annotations that were provided - see the cell metadata - if we colour in our UMAP plots with this we should confirm that the corrected clusters make sense - they won't line up exactly with our clusters but we should see that cells of the same time are grouped together...
-{: .comment}

-> <question-title></question-title>
 >
-> 1. Question1?
-> 2. Question2?
+> In order to do this, we would usually take a closer look at the clusters to work out what they represent, for example by looking for clusters expressing genes that are known to be present in specific cell types.
+Luckily, we don't need to do this right now, because we have the annotations provided by the researchers who created this dataset.
 >
-> > <solution-title></solution-title>
-> >
-> > 1.
-Answer for question1
-> > 2.
-Answer for question2
-> >
-> {: .solution}
+>If you look back at the cell metadata table we created at the beginning of this tutorial, you'll see there is an annotation called `CellType`.
+We can colour in our UMAPs using this annotation instead of the `Method`.
+If our clusters make biological cell sense, we should see that these cell types are clumped together because cells of the same type should be close to each other.
 >
+> If the cell types are all blended together across the entire UMAP (as with our `Method` plot) then this would be a sign that something has gone wrong.
+When we are performing batch correction or integration, there is a risk that we could over-integrate the data, eliminating the biological differences we're interested in alongside the technical differences we wanted to remove.
+>
+> The `CellType` annotation won't match up exactly with our clusters (remember we used a high resolution to make lots of clusters!) but they certainly shouldn't be scattered across the whole plot!
-{: .question}
+{: .comment}

 # Conclusion